Pierre-Auguste Renoir

 -

-Author: Pierre-Auguste RenoirStyle: ImpressionismType: PaintingTechnique: OilMedium: CanvasYear: 1879Located at: Nationalmuseum Stockholm, SwedenIt describes a landscape flooded by water, a popular bathing resort near Paris, frequented by Claude Monet and Renoir, where they spent time comparing their compositions, and practicing the depiction of light on water, competing to see who could capture it more eloquently.
+Author: Pierre-Auguste RenoirStyle: ImpressionismType: PaintingTechnique: OilSupport: CanvasYear: 1879Located at: Nationalmuseum Stockholm, SwedenIt describes a landscape flooded by water, a popular bathing resort near Paris, frequented by Claude Monet and Renoir, where they spent time comparing their compositions, and practicing the depiction of light on water, competing to see who could capture it more eloquently.

 Renoir's version is made with shorter and faster brushstrokes, using colors directly from the tube.
 For his contemporaries, this painting was unfinished; however, today it is considered a classic example of Impressionism.